Our Board of Directors

 Zeth is a native Oregonian with a true affinity for the natural world and a love for the Pacific Northwest.
 He works as the Director of Community Relations for a senior housing company as well as owning a rain gear company called Lifestyle Northwest.
 Zeth was attracted to the Corvallis Environmental Center and decided to get involved after seeing the positive impact that the local organization has towards making a healthier community and a more sustainable future.

 After living up and down both coasts and a few points in between, Lisa is happy to have landed in the wonderful community of Corvallis.
 Currently working in public affairs and community engagement for the US Forest Service, she has a background in natural resources, public and private land management, conservation, communications, nonprofit management, and writing/editing.
 Whatever spare minutes she can find she tries to fill with hiking, biking, running, skiing, gardening, cooking, cat playing, and vitamin D absorption.

-William “Si” Simonson originally came to Corvallis in 1974 to join the College of Pharmacy faculty.
-After moving to the East coast Si has recently returned to teach part time at OSU.
-Professionally he specializes in senior care pharmacy.
-He spends much of his energies on the newly established “Oak Creek Conservancy,” just north of Bald Hill in Corvallis where he lives and is working to restore an oak woodland.
-His web site is williamsimonson.com.
+William Simonson, who goes by “Si,” originally came to Corvallis in 1974 to join the College of Pharmacy as faculty.
+After moving to the East Coast for some time, Si has recently returned to Oregon to teach part time at Oregon State University.
+Professionally, he specializes in senior care pharmacy.
+These days, he also spends much of his time and energy on the newly established “Oak Creek Conservancy,” which just north of Bald Hill in Corvallis where he lives and is also working to restore an oak woodland.